cy33hc/ps4-ezremote-client/README.md

  - Transfer files back and forth between PS4 and FTP/SMB/WebDAV server
  - Support for connecting to Http Servers like (Apache/Nginx,Microsoft IIS, Serve) with html directory listings to download or install pkg.
  - Install Remote Packages from connected WebDAV server
  - Ability to connect to your "Google Drive" to transfer files back and fort.
 Can also install packages from it.
 The app will download the file to the PS4's harddrive and then install it.
 You need to keep the app opened.
 Here is a link to the wiki for what you need to do to make it work.
 Also able to access files that are shared to you.
+As of v1.06, Google Shared Drives from Google workspace is supported.
  - Install Remote Packages for FTP/SMB if HTTP server setup on same host sharing same folder as FTP/SMB
    - If Remote Package Install is not possible, optionally the user can choose to download package to PS4 local drive and install
  - Install packages from PS4 local drive **/data** folder or usb drive **/mnt/usbX**